Care EXPERIENCED and estranged students

 Estranged students

 Estranged students are young people studying without the support and approval of a family network.
 Young people in this position often have no contact at all with their family and have removed themselves from a dysfunctional situation.
+This also includes students whose parents have died or where your parents can't be traced or it isn't practicable or safe for you to make contact with them.

 Support for you